Home » Course » Breakfast + Brunch » Pancakes » Savory Chickpea Pancake – Flatbread (GF)

 top down view of savory chickpea pancake on a white plate with items surrounding.

-The chickpea pancake, aka chickpea omelette or Socca, is a great way to enjoy a savory and filling pancake any time of day!
+The chickpea pancake, aka chickpea omelette or Socca, is the perfect way to enjoy a savory and filling pancake any time of day!

-Chickpea flour contains 110 calories per 1/4 cup of flour and boosts 6 grams of protein while offering 5 grams of fiber.
-One of these pancakes uses 1/3 cup flour so you’re getting 9 grams of protein and about 7 grams of fiber per serving.
-Not bad at all!
+Chickpea flour contains 110 calories per 1/4 cup of flour, and boosts 6 grams of protein and 5 grams of fiber.
+Just one of these pancakes uses 1/3 cup flour so you’re getting 9 grams of protein and about 7 grams of fiber per serving.
+That’s not bad at all!

-Gluten and grain free, chickpea pancakes are one of those great vegan dishes that will stay with you.
+Chickpea pancakes are gluten-free and grain-free, and one of those great vegan dishes that will stay with you.
 Filled with vegetables and spices of your choice, it will leave you satisfied and ready to tackle your day!

-Eat your chickpea flour pancake with a fork or pull it apart like flatbread.
-I especially love eating my mine with hummus, either spread on top or pulling it apart for dipping.
-And a little sriracha never hurts either!
+Eat your chickpea flour pancake with a fork, or pull it apart like flatbread.
+I especially love eating mine with hummus, either spread on top or pulling it apart for dipping.
+And a little Sriracha never hurts either!

 top down view of ingredients used to make savory chickpea flour pancakes.